Quadrified/All-Code-Training/Readme.md

 #All training Code
-Repo with all the code written during training.
+Repo with all the code written during training..